Exeter-Omics-Servers/omics-server-documentation/docs/basic_linux.md

 which each process can use and to restrict how many user processes can run at any given time.
 This is essentially the method used on most high performance HPC systems such as ISCA.
 A queuing system has also been put in place on ennis, details for which are given in a separate guide.
-The alternative which is being tried on slade is to make use of the standard linux command 'nice' which is used to alter the priority of running processes.
+The alternative is to make use of the standard linux command 'nice' which is used to alter the priority of running processes.

 Two other columns of information which top will give are 'PR' (priority) and 'NI' (nice).
 Note that the two are essentially the same with PR=NI+20.
 Also